ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 ./OMRdemos dos <number_of_cores> <number_of_messages_in_bundle> <number_of_bundles> <number_of_pert_msgs>

-# to reproduce the main benchmark result in Table 1 of our submission:
+# to reproduce the main benchmark result in Table 1 shown above:
 ./OMRdemos dos 1 8 65536 50
 ./OMRdemos dos 2 8 65536 50

-# to reproduce the main benchmark result in Table 2 of our submission:
+# to reproduce the main benchmark result in Table 2 shown above:
 ./OMRdemos dos 1 8 65536 50
 ./OMRdemos dos 1 8 65536 100
 ./OMRdemos dos 1 8 65536 150